 Safety

 These are all issues that can be minimized or avoided by picking the right machine and using it with safety best practices.
-Enclosures on a child’s 3D printer keep them away from the printer and the parts that are most likely to injure them.
+Enclosures on a child’s 3D printer keep them away from the printer’s parts that are most likely to injure them.

 Heated Bed